The best scanning software makes it simple and easy to digitize your paper documents via apps.

 Key features include passwords and permission for added security, standardized templates to keep your documents consistent in style, the ability to edit and annotate both normal text and data in tables, a comparing tool to identify differences between different versions of the document, and ‘reverse’ conversions from PDF to Word, Excel and PowerPoint.
 Storing all these converted files is made easier too, thanks to integrations with Dropbox, OneDrive and Box.

-Another key player on the enterprise productivity scene is Nuance, and which brings its scanning tech to the market via OmniPage Standard.
+Another key player on the enterprise productivity scene is OmniPage Standard from Kofax.

 The platform promises high quality conversions that maintain the features of the original document – columns, tables, bullets, graphics and all.
-It also supports a wide range of editing platforms, including Word, Excel, PowerPoint, Corel, Wordperfect, and Nuance’s own Power PDF tool.
+It also supports a wide range of software platforms for managing these documents, including Word, Excel, PowerPoint, Corel, Wordperfect, and Kofax's own Power PDF tool.

 The service enables you to convert PDFs, pictures and texts from an image or scanned doc into Word, Excel, Powerpoint or an indexed PDF.
 Keeping pace with its higher-level competitors, Readiris also allows you to annotate files and make comments, making the platform suitable for collaboration in the process of scanning and converting.